 In order to truly understand the benefits of analytics in the fashion industry, we must consider the unique challenges that fashion retailers face.

-While digital transformation has affected every retailer, fashion retailers are amongst the hardest hit verticals facing specific challenges which complicate the use of data analytics and demand forecasting.
+While digital transformation has affected every retailer, fashion retailers are among the hardest-hit verticals facing specific challenges which complicate the use of data analytics and demand forecasting.

 This is because fashion retailers work with dynamic assortments and products with short lifecycles.
 A fashion retailer can’t bank on the popularity of a few cash-cow SKUs, year-over-year.

-Fashion and apparel retailers also deal with additional complexity in distribution of sizes, colors, and styles — all of which is complicated further by shifting seasonality.
-It’s not enough to predict a successful SKU — you also need to bring in the correct colors and sizes to each store at the right time.
+Fashion and apparel retailers also deal with additional complexity in the distribution of sizes, colours, and styles — all of which are complicated further by shifting seasonality.
+It’s not enough to predict a successful SKU — you also need to bring in the correct colours and sizes to each store at the right time.
 This often results in inventory distortion that leads to lost sales and costly markdowns.

-And perhaps most importantly, the nature of fashion itself makes selling online a more difficult endeavor.
-The variations in fit and color between brands and styles causes an increase in product returns.
+And perhaps most importantly, the nature of fashion itself makes selling online a more difficult endeavour.
+The variations in fit and colour between brands and styles cause an increase in product returns.
 The cost of returns alone can make a retailer question the profitability of online stores.

 With so many variables to consider, fashion retailers struggle to make good, data-driven decisions.
 Although retailers have unprecedented access to data, they do not have tangible recommendations for what to do next.
 In fact, Forrester research found that while 74% of retailers want to be data-driven, only 29% are able to connect analytics to action.

 In other words, there is too much data.
-And traditional analytics approaches are just not sophisticated enough to offer accurate insights into decisions retailers need to make going forward.
+Traditional analytics approaches are just not sophisticated enough to offer accurate insights into decisions retailers need to make going forward.

 Traditional Approach to Fashion Analytics

 Traditional analytics relies too much on past sales to plan and manage inventory.
 Unfortunately, past sales are often misleading.